 Wolf is one of three Star Fox characters in Super Smash Bros.
 Ultimate.
 Unfortunately, he didn’t appear in Super Smash Bros.
 4, so his amiibo figure wasn’t released until recently.
-Somehow, Wolf suffers from even smaller tournament representation than Fox and Falco, despite his comparatively higher position on our tier list.
+Somehow, Wolf suffers from even smaller tournament representation than Fox and Falco, despite his comparable position on our tier list.
 We aren’t really sure why Wolf isn’t getting the representation he so deserves, but we do know this: he’s a strong contender with lots of potential.
 If you’d like to learn more about Wolf’s metagame history, you can do so over at his corresponding wiki page.
 Otherwise, let’s jump right into today’s training!

 If you’re planning to equip your Wolf amiibo with a Spirit team, you should do so before you start saving training data to it.
 Then, once it’s been equipped with its finalized stats and bonuses, you can start playing matches against it!
 We’ve also got an in-depth Spirits guide available in case you want to learn more about how they work in this game.
 Of course, if you don’t want to give your FP a Spirit team, you can skip ahead to the next section instead.
 For now, here’s a bunch of bonuses that work well on Wolf:

-Wolf’s optimal competitive playstyle is a mixture of walking, parrying, shield flickering, and staying on-stage at all times.
+Wolf’s optimal competitive playstyle includes a mixture of walking, parrying, shield flickering, and staying on-stage at all times.
 This means you should never dash or jump (other than to recover) during the matches you play.
 For the best possible result, fight your Wolf amiibo while playing as Wolf, and do so on Ω- or Battlefield-form stages.
 Below is a list of attacks you should use against your FP.
 When it reaches Level 20 – give or take a few levels – you should start purposefully getting hit by attacks you want it to use later.

 There are four moves you should avoid at all costs: down tilt, Wolf Flash, Fire Wolf, and Reflector.
 In the case of Wolf Flash and Fire Wolf, you should only ever use them to assist your recovery.
 As a reminder, you should remain on-stage at all times, as Wolf’s recovery is far too exploitable to be worth taking a risk.
 If you want to learn even more about competitive amiibo training, feel free to read our general training guide whenever you’ve got a spare moment.